Realized wavelet-based estimation of integrated variance and jumps in the presence of noise

 Organization of the paper is as follows.
-The second section introduces our theory for wavelet decomposition of integrated variance including wavelet representation theorem.
-The third section briefly introduces the standard realized variance measurement.
-Based on these results, the fourth section derives wavelet-based realized variance estimator and its properties.
-The fifth section tests the theory in a numerical study and compares the small sample behavior of the wavelet-based estimator with other popular estimators, while assuming different processes driving the stock market with different amounts of noise and jumps.
+The second Section introduces estimators of integrated variance commonly used in the literature which will be used as a benchmark in our study.
+The third section introduces wavelet decomposition of integrated variance and derives wavelet-based realized variance estimator and its properties.
+The fourth Section tests the theory in a numerical study and compares the small sample behavior of the wavelet-based estimator with other popular estimators, while assuming different processes driving the stock market with different amounts of noise and jumps.
 Specifically, we consider jump-diffusion stochastic volatility and fractional stochastic volatility.
-The section concludes with a numerical study assessing the forecasting performance of the estimators.
-The last chapter of this part applies the presented theory, decomposes the empirical volatility of forex stock markets.
+The Section concludes with a numerical study assessing the forecasting performance of the estimators.
+The last Section applies the presented theory and decomposes the empirical volatility of forex stock markets.